This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 image alt text

-2. Click Promotions in the StoreOps page.
+2. Click Promotions on the StoreOps page.

 image alt text